daveythacher/LED_Matrix_RP2040/README.md

 ## Configuration
 ### Using Cucumber/Gherkin
 See [this](https://github.com/daveythacher/LED_Matrix_RP2040/blob/main/Cucumber.md) for more details.
+For adding or disabling flavors, see features/PoE.feature.
+Flavor configuration blocks looks like this:

 ```Gherkin
 # features/PoE.feature